degnbol/BioInfoSummer2022/walkthrough.md

 Git will also become slow if it contains too many files, e.g. if you run a script that writes 100s or 1000s of files to a folder, consider tracking a zip or tar of the folder, or other alternatives.
-Compressed files ar binary rather than plaintext, which means git no longer tracks line-by-line changes.
+Compressed files are binary rather than plaintext, which means git no longer tracks line-by-line changes.

+## Branching

 Let's say this is a stable version of the project without bugs.
 ```bash